cs1302uga/cs1302-ce24/README.md

 1. **Next, use Maven to compile and the code.** Please use the `exec:java` phase to run.
    After you've confirmed that it compiles and runs, please add and commit `Fib.java`.

-1. Draw a diagram that depicts how the call stack changes immediately after each invocation and return of the recursive method calls in an execution of `fibonacci(4)`.
-That is, you should redraw the call stack after each recusive call is added (pushed) and removed (popped) from the call stack during execution.
-The stack frames in your diagram should include local variables and the return value (use `?` if unknown).
-As an example, here is a depiction for `fibonacci(2)`:
+1. The diagram below depicts how the call stack changes immediately after each invocation and return of the recursive method calls in an execution of `fibonacci(2)`.
+Here, we redraw the call stack after each recusive call is added (pushed) and removed (popped) from the call stack during execution.
+The stack frames include local variables and the return value (using `?` if unknown).

     ```
      immediately             immediately             immediately             immediately